-- Make sure that the outer ring of the condom rests closely on the outside of the vagina at all times during sex
+- Make sure that the outer ring rests closely on the outside of the vagina at all times during sex

-- Guide the penis in the condom to make sure that it does not go between the condom and the wall of the vagina.
+- Guide the penis inside to make sure that it does not go between the condom and the wall of the vagina.

 Q.5 Is lubrication required when using a condom?

 Condoms come lubricated to make them easier to use.
-The use of lubricant to the inside of condoms or outside of the penis before using condoms is associated with an increased risk of slippage.
-Make sure that the condom stays in place while you’re having sex.
+The use of lubricant to the inside of condoms or outside of the penis before using one is associated with an increased risk of slippage.
+Make sure that it stays in place while you’re having sex.
 If it comes off, stop and put on a new one.

 Water or silicone-based lubricants are recommended when using latex condoms.
-Use of additional lubricants is advised for anal sex to reduce the chance of condoms splitting or vaginal dryness.
+Use of additional lubricants is advised for anal sex to reduce the chance of them splitting or vaginal dryness.

 Oil-based products (such as baby oil and petroleum jelly), commonly used vaginal antifungal creams can damage latex and may increase the risk of breakage of latex condoms and contraceptive failure.

-Q.6 Who should be responsible for buying condoms?
+Q.6 Who should be responsible for buying them?

-It’s important to check condom packaging for the relevant safety markings and the ‘use by’ date.
+It’s important to check the packaging for the relevant safety markings and the ‘use by’ date.
 A condom past its expiry date is less effective and more likely to break.
-A new condom should be used for each episode of sexual intercourse or if applied incorrectly.
+A new one should be used for each episode of sexual intercourse or if applied incorrectly.

-Q.9 How to safely dispose of a used condom?
+Q.9 How to safely dispose of a used condoms?

-No more than one condom should be worn simultaneously by one person, and the male and female condom should not be used simultaneously for the same act of intercourse.
+No more than one condom should be worn simultaneously by one person for safe sex, and the male and female condom should not be used simultaneously for the same act of intercourse.